intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Model/rwkv5/README.md

 ```

 Arguments info:
-- `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the RWKV5 Eagle model to be downloaded, or the path to the huggingface checkpoint folder.
+- `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the RWKV5 model to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'RWKV/HF_v5-Eagle-7B'`.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
 It is default to be `'AI是什么？'`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.